ErMapsh/C/C tutorials/README.md

 - building a exe file (gcc file.c -o "exe filename")[]

 ## Commands used  for installation
-- Update the package database and base packages using
+- Update the package database and base packages using Open terminal
 ```
 pacman -Syu
 ```

-- Update rest of the base packages
+- Update rest of the base packages using MSYS
 ```
 pacman -Su
 ```